Burning in Williams County

 Red Flag Warnings are issued by the National Weather Service.
 A Red Flag Warning can be in effect even if the Fire Danger Rating is LOW or MODERATE.

-Burn Ban FAQs
+Burn Restriction FAQs

 What is included in the ban?